Are you interested in being on our Board? We are now accepting applications through 12/31.

-Board of Director’s President Elizabeth Swihart is an Assistant District Attorney with the Northwestern District Attorney’s Office where she currently works in the juvenile justice unit.
-She was born and raised in Franklin County, and returned to work in her community after attending law school at the University of San Diego.
-Liz joined the Board of Directors in 2019 and looks forward to years of service.
+Board of Director’s President Elizabeth Johnson is an Attorney and has been practicing in Franklin County for over a decade.
+She was born and raised here, and returned to work in her community after attending law school at the University of San Diego.
+Liz joined the Board of Directors in 2019 and has served as President since 2021.
+Her oldest daughter was a Little, and her two youngest daughters are currently Littles in one of the site-based programs.

 Michelle Blanchard has been a board member since 2017 and serves as Vice Chair.
 As a pre-teen, she had a big sister and it had a profound impact on her life and desire to give back.
 She is a Marketing Specialist for UNFI, a Natural & Organic Consumer goods distributor and is Co-Chairperson of her company’s local Helping Hands Committee, which donates time and money to local organizations.
 She lives in Greenfield with her husband Cord, daughters, Morghan and Carly, dog, Lily and cat, Smokey.
 When she’s not working or spending time at her daughters’ various events, she can be found at the YMCA in yoga or barre class.